-But something you might not know is that most cockroaches never bother to enter your home.
+What makes this fact less apparent is the fact that most types of cockroach never bother to enter your home.
 There are around 4,400 species of cockroach in the order Blattodea (as well as 3,000 species of termites) and many of these live within California’s borders.

-Here are 17 types of roaches that can be found in the Golden State.
+Here are 17 different cockroach types found in the Golden State.

 #1 – American Cockroach (Periplaneta Americana)